 “Right.
 My transcript will read ‘gay sex’ as part of my MBA.”

 “I can’t tell if I’m glad or sad.”

 “There’s only one solution to all problems – pizza.”

-Then Jack, David and the 3D girls walked in.
-I was so flustered that Jack went on instant alert, knowing something was up.
-I introduced Seth to everyone, noting especially that Jack was my boyfriend.
-Seth got red in the face.
+Then Jack, David and the 3D girls walk in.
+I’m so flustered that Jack goes on instant alert, knowing something is up.
+I introduce Seth to everyone, noting particularly that Jack is my boyfriend.
+Seth gets red in the face.

-Everyone sat down and acted normal.
-Jill started reading our notes.
+Everyone sits down and acts normal.
+Jill starts reading our notes.

 “Seth’s helping me write a Harvard Business School case study on my movie experience.
 I’ll get credit for ECON 10 if Professor Feldstein likes it.”